shakacode/react_on_rails/react_on_rails_pro/docs/configuration.md

   # Default for `server_renderer` is "ExecJS"
   config.server_renderer = "NodeRenderer"

-  # If you are using the NodeRenderer, then you stop React on Rails from stubbing setTimeout, setInterval, & clearTimeout
-  # by this option to false.
-Also, if server_renderer is not set to "NodeRenderer", this option will be ignored.
-  # Default is true.
-  config.include_execjs_polyfills = true

   # React on Rails Node Renderer now support render functions returning promises!
 To enable this optional functionality,
   # toggle the following option.
   # Default is false.